-In our upcoming film, A-Town Divided, we celebrate the privilege both teams shared playing in that game, and the eventual crowned winner of the 2007 OHSAA State Championship Division II Final in Canton, OH.
+In our upcoming film, A-Town Divided, we celebrate the privilege both teams shared playing in that special game back in 2007.

-Check out our first documentary titled, "Remember Me" below!
+Check out our first documentary (cut us some slack on this one, you guys!) titled, "Remember Me" below!
 In a fast-paced, often "What have you done for me lately" world, it can be difficult to realize that we are the eyes of the world.
 We are one of many beings in the universe and it is important to ask ourselves why we are here in the first place.

 Maybe none of us actually know or we try to answer that question to improve our feelings about death, but we believe that these questions are essential, so we decided to ask around.